 - The Greater Moncton Santa Claus Parade was created in 1967?

-To ensure you have the best time possible at the Royale Greater Moncton Santa Claus Parade this year, we’ve created this guide as part of our media partnership with the parade.
+To ensure you have the best time possible at the Royale Greater Moncton Santa Claus Parade, we’ve created this guide as part of our media partnership with the parade.
 It has all the information you need to know to make the most of the experience, from parking and road closures to tips for your first parade with a tot!

 Here we go!